milesdaudistel/notes/notes.md

 c) paginate the request, giving them a little bit of what they asked for (say a page of 10 pictures), to which the user could then request the next 10 pages, then the next 10, etc.

 Guess which one is best?

-`API` stands for application programming interface.
-If you use a library, say numpy, the functions of the library that you call are part of the API.
-The functions that are potentially called in the background (as in not called by you) are not part of the API.
-If you make a phone app that potentially uses the camera, you shouldn't have to write any functions that would open up the camera app.
-Instead, the camera app should have an api that will allow you to just call it from within your own app.
-In terms of web servers and services, an API is the part of that service that receives/reads requests and sends responses.

 #Databases